-Helen Henstridge and Anna Dyson (Pastoral Support Workers)
+Helen Henstridge (Pastoral Support Worker)

 We offer support to all our school family regarding emotional, behavioural and parenting issues, and work extensively with outside agencies and our neighbouring schools.